Effective embedding of residually hyperbolic groups into direct products of extensions of centralizers: Embedding into extensions of centralizers

-\end{proposition} The condition $R_{G_{i+1}}(S_{i}) = \nclofin{S_{i}}{G_{i+1}}$ allows us to use the graph of groups decomposition of $G_{i}$ to derive properties of NTQ groups inductively.
+This structure allows us to use the graph of groups decomposition of $G_{i}$ to derive properties of NTQ groups inductively.
 In particular, we have the following.

-\begin{lemma} Let $\Gamma=\GammaPresentation$ be a toral relatively hyperbolic group and $G$ a $\Gamma$-NTQ group such that $R_{G_{i+1}}(S_{i}) = \nclofin{S_{i}}{G_{i+1}}$ for all $i=1,\ldots,n$.
-Then $G$ is toral relatively hyperbolic and fully residually $\Gamma$. \end{lemma} \begin{proof} The second statement is proved in \cite{KM09}.
-For the first, we proceed by induction on the height of the NTQ system.
-The base $\Gamma$ is toral relatively hyperbolic.
-Now assume that $G_{n-1}$ is toral relatively hyperoblic.
-We will show that $G_{n}$ is toral relatively hyperbolic by applying Theorem~0.1 of \cite{Dah03} (`Combination theorem') to the four possible decompositions of $G_{i}$ described above.
+\begin{lemma} Let $\Gamma=\GammaPresentation$ be a toral relatively hyperbolic group and $G$ a $\Gamma$-NTQ group such that $R_{G_{i+1}}(S_{i}) = \nclofin{S_{i}}{G_{i+1}[X_{i}]}$ for all $i=1,\ldots,n$.
+Then $G$ is toral relatively hyperbolic. \end{lemma} \begin{proof} We proceed by induction on the height of the NTQ system.
+The base $\Gamma=G_{n}$ is toral relatively hyperbolic.
+Now assume that $G_{2}$ is toral relatively hyperoblic.
+We will show that $G_{1}$ is toral relatively hyperbolic by applying Theorem~0.1 of \cite{Dah03} (`Combination theorem') to the four possible decompositions of $G_{1}$ described above.

 Cases (\ref{NTQ4}) and (\ref{NTQ3}) follow from Theorem~0.1 parts (3) and (2), respectively, by amalgamating over the trivial subgroup.
 Note that to use Theorem~0.1 (2) we need the fact that if $G$ is hyperbolic relative to the collection of subgroups $\mathcal{H}$ then it is also hyperbolic relative to $\mathcal{H}\cup \{1\}$.
-Case (\ref{NTQ2}) follows from Theorem~0.1 (2) by amalgamating over $P=\langle U_{i}\rangle$, which is maximal abelian in $G_{i-1}$.
+Case (\ref{NTQ2}) follows from Theorem~0.1 (2) by amalgamating over $P=\langle U_{i}\rangle$, which is maximal abelian in $G_{2}$.

 For case (\ref{NTQ1}), consider first the case when the surface corresponding to the quadratic equation has punctures.
-In this case we form $G_{i}$ by amalgamating $G_{i-1}$ with a free group over a $\integers$ subgroup, followed HNN-extensions over $\integers$ subgroups.
+In this case we form $G_{1}$ by amalgamating $G_{2}$ with a free group over a $\integers$ subgroup, followed HNN-extensions over $\integers$ subgroups.
 It follows from the results of \cite{Osi06Memoirs} that these $\integers$ subgroups are maximal parabolic subgroups, hence we may apply Theorem~0.1 (3), (3'). \end{proof}

 \begin{remark} From the Combination Theorem it follows that $G$ has finitely many maximal non-cyclic abelian subgroups up to conjugation, and we can construct, by induction, the list of them along with a finite generating set for each.
 In the base group $\Gamma$ this is possible using the results of \cite{Dah08}. \end{remark}